starius/lua-lru/README.md

 cache = lru.new(100)
 ```

-Create an instance of LRU cache for 100 elements of 1000 bytes:
+Create an instance of LRU cache for 100 elements of
+1000 bytes totally:

 ```lua
 lru = require 'lru'